 Left Hand, Engagement Ring on Bottom: For entirely practical reasons, some brides prefer this arrangement as it uses the wedding band to “secure” the gem-set engagement ring closer to the body.
 This makes the sparkling centerpiece of the bridal ring duo less likely to slip off or collide with everyday objects from the front edge.

 Left Hand Wedding Ring, Right Hand Engagement Ring: Rather than the hassle of wearing two rings that may or may not sit flush with one another on a single finger, some brides simply switch hands.
 Before the wedding ceremony, a bride may switch her engagement ring to the ring finger of the right hand, leaving the left-hand ring finger free for her wedding band.
-This way, she gets to enjoy her bridal jewelry every day without feeling like her rings are sliding or rubbing against one another.
+By wearing a right hand ring and her wedding band on her left hand, she gets to enjoy her bridal jewelry every day without feeling like her rings are sliding or rubbing against one another.

 On the contrary, if you’d prefer to wear your wedding ring alone, you’re in good company.
 Some women prefer to keep their engagement ring safely tucked away in a jewelry box and wear it as a way to mark special occasions, such as anniversaries, birthdays, or holiday celebrations.